Fine Wine Investment

-- Over the last fifteen years we have seen a complete revolution in global demand for the finest wines.
+- Over the last 25 years we have seen a complete revolution in global demand for the finest wines.
 Newer markets such as China, Brazil and Korea are learning to appreciate and demand the most prestigious wines the wealthier they become.

 - After some of the worst recession years ever, investors are looking for other alternative investments to equities.
 Fine wine, like gold, diamonds and art are rare luxuries that investors can more readily control.

 - The wine investment market is not regulated like other financial institutions.
 L'Assemblage are pleased to be recommended by independent industry watchdog Jim Budd as one of the reliable twenty UK suppliers of en primeur and investment-grade wines.

 - There are cowboy wine companies out there who will pressure sell wines that are inappropriate or ridiculously overpriced and make promises that they cannot deliver.
 As with all investments, one needs to do their research before giving away their hard earned cash.